 The overall responsibility for an effective ORSA process lies within the overall Board of Directors.
+There is an ongoing reporting to the Board of Directors, assumptions about the planning figures for the business planning requirements for pillar 2 are discussed/agreed with them.
 This means that the Board of Directors has to be able to relate to the assumptions of the ORSA calculations, to scrutinise the results and consequently to derive management decisions.
 These in turn are incorporated into the ORSA process as a new basis.